catsital/pycasso/README.md

 * Reverts the image to its original form given the same seed

 *Modes can be used interchangeably and conversely perform their original functions. (i.e. If you use unscramble to scramble an image, it will scramble the image.
 Consequently you should use scramble to unscramble the image to its original form.)*

+## Changelog

+**v1.1.0**
+* Add a command-line interface, fix minor issues on seeding.

+**v1.0.0**
+* Create a stripped-down port of [davidbau/seedrandom](https://github.com/davidbau/seedrandom) to initialize the PRNG (as it was in the original module).
+Using the same seed produces the same image output in JavaScript.

+**v0.1.1**
+* Initial release.
+Use a basic implementation of the random module from the standard library to start the PRNG.

 ## License